QuantGen/BGLR_AI/interceptOnly.md

 # An intercept only model

-BGLR fits Guassian models of the form
+BGLR fits Gaussian models of the form

 $$y=1\mu+X_1\beta_1+X_2\beta_2+...+u_1+u+2+...+\varepsilon$$